Our top 10 West End shows for the senior members in your family

-Tickets to a West End show make a wonderful present for anyone, so why not treat your senior relatives to a great day out in Theatreland.
+Tickets to West End shows make a wonderful present for anyone, so why not treat your senior relatives to a great day out in Theatreland.
 With a wide choice of shows available, there’s bound to be something that’s perfect for you and your family.
-So book your tickets to some of London’s most popular musicals and plays and give your loved ones the experience of a lifetime.
+So book your tickets to some of London’s most popular West End shows and give your loved ones the experience of a lifetime.

 Only Fools and Horses